andreaciri/andreaciri.github.io/content/posts/my-kubectl-cheatsheet.md

 ```bash
 kubectl logs -f my-pod
 ```
-Once I find the name of the pod I usually inspect his log tail.
+Once I find the name of the pod, I usually inspect its log tail.

 ## Show logs from multiple pods